JosephLai241/URS/README.md

 - Rising
 - Search

-*NOTE:* If you choose to search for something within a subreddit, all the results are returned and you will not be able to specify how many results are returned.
+***NOTE:*** If you choose to search for something within a subreddit, all the results are returned and you will not be able to specify how many results are returned.

-Once you configure the settings for the scrape, the program will write a .csv file to the same directory in which this scraper program is saved on your computer.
+Once you configure the settings for the scrape, the program will save the results to either a .csv or .json file.

-The .csv file will scrape the Title, Score, ID, URL, Comment Count, Date Created, and the Text body of each post.
+The Subreddit scrape will include the following attributes of each post:

+- Title
+- Upvotes
+- ID
+- URL
+- Comment Count
+- Date Created
+- Text body

-The file names are formatted as such: "SUBREDDIT-POST_CATEGORY DATE.csv".
-If you have searched for a specific keyword in a subreddit, file names are formatted like so: "SUBREDDIT-Search-'KEYWORD' DATE.csv".
+The file names will follow this format: `"r-SUBREDDIT-POST_CATEGORY DATE.[FILE_FORMAT]"`.

+If you have searched for a specific keyword in a subreddit, file names are formatted as such: `"r-SUBREDDIT-Search-'KEYWORD' DATE.[FILE_FORMAT]"`.

+## Scraping Redditor Profiles

+You can also scrape Redditor profiles and specify how many results are returned.

+Redditor scrapes will include the following attributes of each user:

+- Name
+- Fullname
+- ID
+- Date Created
+- Comment Karma
+- Link Karma
+- Is Employee?
+- Is Friend?
+- Is Mod?
+- Is Gold?
+- Submissions
+- Comments
+- Hot
+- New
+- Controversial
+- Top
+- Upvoted (may be forbidden)
+- Downvoted (may be forbidden)
+- Gilded
+- Gildings (may be forbidden)
+- Hidden (may be forbidden)
+- Saved (may be forbidden)

+***NOTE:*** If you are not allowed to access a Redditor's lists, PRAW will raise a 403 HTTP Forbidden exception and the program will just append a "FORBIDDEN" underneath that section in the exported file.

+***NOTE:*** The number of results returned will be applied to all attributes.
+I have not implemented code to allow users to specify different number of results returned for individual attributes.

+The file names will follow this format: `"u-USERNAME DATE.[FILE_FORMAT]"`.

+## Scraping Post Comments

+*Section coming soon!*

 # Releases
 - **May 25, 2019** Universal Reddit Scraper 1.0.
 Does not include CLI support.